saifulislam88/docker/A.docker-principle-concept/introduction-docker-container.md

 sudo apt install docker-ce
 sudo systemctl status docker
 ```

-  - Run your first container using Docker Registry(Public Repo: https://hub.docker.com/)
+  - **Run your first container using Docker Registry(Public Repo: https://hub.docker.com/)**

 ```sh
 docker run -it -d -p 8080:80 --name web nginx:latest docker run -it -d -p 80:80 --name web-nginx nginx docker ps -a
 ```

-  - Explain basic Docker usage workflow
+  - **Explain basic Docker usage workflow**

-**1.**	Everything starts with the Dockerfile.
+    - **1.**	Everything starts with the Dockerfile.
 The Dockerfile is the source code of the Image.

-**2.**	Once the Dockerfile is created, you build it to create the image of the container.
+    - **2.**	Once the Dockerfile is created, you build it to create the image of the container.
 The image is just the "compiled version" of the "source code" which is the Dockerfile.

-**3.**	Once you have the image of the container, you should redistribute it using the registry.
+    - **3.**	Once you have the image of the container, you should redistribute it using the registry.
 The registry is like a git repository -- you can push and pull images.

-**4.**	Next, you can use the image to run containers.
+    - **4.**	Next, you can use the image to run containers.
 A running container is very similar, in many aspects, to a virtual machine (but without the hypervisor).

 ##### Create a Dockerfile: Define your application's environment and dependencies

-A Dockerfile is a text document that contains all the commands or instructions to bulid an image automatically by reading.
+**A Dockerfile is a text document that contains all the commands or instructions to bulid an image automatically by reading.**

-Dockerfile basics
-Best practices for writing Dockerfiles
-Writing a Dockerfile for a simple application

-- Set up a nodejs project
+- **Writing a Dockerfile for a simple application** | **Set up a nodejs project**

 ```sh
 sudo apt update